algao1/blurb/content/posts/kv_store.md

 }
 ```

 > Note: Error handling is omitted for brevity, unless necessary.
-Please see source code for the complete implementation.
+Please see source for the complete implementation.

-Similarly, we do this with our values, and we end up with the following format for our entries.
+Similarly, we do this with our values, and we end up with the following format for our key-value entries.

 ```go
 +----------------+------------+-----+--------------+-------+